Special Effects: Then vs. Now

 The Rise of Practical Effects

 In the mid-1900s, special effects continued to grow.
 Filmmakers used practical effects, which means real objects and tricks were used on set.
 Famous movies like Star Wars (1977) used models of spaceships, puppets, and detailed sets.
 Explosions, weather effects, and stunts were also done in real life with trained professionals.
+For entertainment beyond the big screen, you can check out a top online casino for thrilling gaming experiences.

 This period gave us some of the most iconic effects in film history.
 The shark in Jaws (1975) and the alien in E.T.
 (1982) were created using practical effects.
 While they were harder to control, they gave movies a more realistic feel because they were real objects filmed on camera.